Basket My Basket

 Community-led housing can also deal with existing homes which aim to go from their existing status (for example occupation without formal tenure rights) to a new type of model which responds to resident needs.

-The types of model and strategies typically chosen depend on the needs of the community, availability of resources, location, and existing legal frameworks.
+The choice of model and strategies depends on the needs of the community, availability of resources, location, and existing legal frameworks.